Mentoring and Career Guidance

 What we can offer?

 Right now, there are two of us on the mentoring team.
-Annabel is currently working on her doctoral thesis.
+Annabel is an LSM Alumni.
 She has already acquired P2P mentoring certificates in her early years of study and has since then mentored many students.
-Mauricio is an LSM Alumni and works as a postdoc at EMBL.
+Mauricio is also an LSM Alumni and works in consulting.
 He likes to share his experiences during his own doctoral thesis and talks about the ups and downs of starting a career.

-If you are needing to reachout please do not hesitate to contact them by clicking on their names below and getting in touch to talk about your concerns.
+If you need to reachout, please do not hesitate to contact them by clicking on their names below and getting in touch to talk about your concerns.
 All information and conversations will be kept anonymous.
 Remember, we all went through more or less the same and therefore we might share similar experiences.

 Mentors: LSM Ombudsperson: